What is Lumbago (acute lumbago)?

 What is lumbago?

-Which ointment helps with lumbago?
+Which salve helps with lumbago?

 Can lumbago be treated naturally?